Need to talk? Call 1800 882 436.

 What does bilingual mean?

-Being ‘bilingual’ means you can speak 2 languages fluently.
+Being 'bilingual' means you can speak 2 languages very well.
 Lots of families in Australia speak more than one language.

-• some bilingual children will speak 2 languages on a regular basis
+• some bilingual children will speak 2 languages a lot of the time

 • others will speak 2 languages in different settings